Battle of the Allia: Roman recovery

-Fear of Gauls

 The Gallic sack led to a long-lasting and profound fear of the Gauls in Rome.
 In 350 and 349 BC, unspecified Gauls attacked Latium.
 They were probably marauding raids.
 On the second occasion, Marcus Valerius Corvus was said to have fought a duel with a Gallic champion.
 Polybius said that Rome made a peace with the Gauls, who did not return for 30 years.
 Despite Rome defeating the Senones in the Battle of Sentinum (295) during the Third Samnite War (298-290), popular fear of Gauls persisted.
 In 228, 216, and 114 fears of Gallic attacks led to the Romans performing human sacrifices by burying alive a pair of Gauls and a pair of Greeks even though human sacrifice was not a Roman custom.
 Presumably, it was done to avert the danger of another Gallic disaster.